jeffshurtliff/khorosjx/docs/roadmap.rst

 The following list includes enhancements, changes and other items currently planned for long-term release.

 * Support for OAuth authentication as opposed to only basic authentication.
+* Extend the :py:mod:`khorosjx.spaces` and :py:mod:`khorosjx.content` modules to be more segregated by content and container types.